quack-ai/companion/CONTRIBUTING.md

 ### Questions

-If you are wondering how to do something with Contribution API, or a more general question, you should consider checking out Github [discussions](https://github.com/quack-ai/companion/discussions).
+If you are wondering how to do something with Companion API, or a more general question, you should consider checking out Github [discussions](https://github.com/quack-ai/companion/discussions).
 See it as a Q&A forum, or the project-specific StackOverflow!

 ## Developer setup